Form Quick Links:

 - Clothing Items - Departing inmate property or clothing that is left over 30 days after departure will be destroyed.
 All clothing items must be purchased on the detention commissary.
 We no longer accept any personal items at the jail other than approved Prescription medications or items approved by the jail administrator.

-- Commissary - Inmates who have money deposited into their accounts may purchase personal hygiene items, snacks and the following clothing items through our phone system. a) socks, b) t-shirt and c) undergarments.
-Inmates can also purchase thermal undergarments through the commissary system.
-These items will be delivered on Tuesday of each week.
-Inmates who do not have monies in their accounts, will be provided basic hygiene items at no cost.
-Money can be left on an inmates account between the hours of 8:00 a.m. and 9:00 p.m..
+- Commissary - Inmates who have money deposited into their accounts may purchase personal hygiene items, snacks and the following clothing items through our phone system: socks, t-shirts undergarments and thermal undergarments.
+Calling cards may also be purchased by inmates from commissary to call friends and family.
+If you have questions regarding the inmate phone system, there is a brochure in the lobby with more information.
+Inmates may order commissary until noon on Wednesdays to be delivered Friday afternoons.
+Inmates who do not have monies in their account will be provided basic hygiene items at no cost.
+Money can be left on an inmates’ account anytime using cash via the kiosk in the Detention Center lobby.
+Money orders can be mailed or brought to the Sheriff’s Office for inmates during regular business hours.

 - Medication - Medication for incarcerated persons should be brought to the Sheriff's Department as soon as possible!
 Medication must be in a prescription bottle, prescribed to the particular inmate and have the original label with the prescribing physicians name and contact number, for verification.
 Required medications will be accepted 24 hours a day.